simon-ritchie/apysc/docs_src/source/graphics_line_style.md

 <iframe src="static/graphics_line_style_line_dot_setting/index.html" width="300" height="160"></iframe>

-This setting (or other similar settings) will also be applied to the `Rectangle` or other graphics classes.
+This setting (or the other similar settings) also changes the `Rectangle` or other graphics classes.

 ```py
 # runnable